 All the things unsaid explores a personal narrative of reconciliation with my family through the process of making photographs.

-Through the making of images, I use the camera as a conduit for reconciliation with my family from whom I have spent a decade estranged.
-This project explores the ruptures caused by grief and loss, and aims to explore the cathartic possibilities of slow photography to pull affects from the body into an image.
+I use the camera as a conduit for reconciliation with my family from whom I have spent a decade estranged.
+This project explores the ruptures caused by grief and loss and aims to explore the cathartic possibilities of slow photography to pull affects from the body into the image.

-Through visual interpretations of these ruptures and their subsequent affects, the project seeks to acknowledge that grief is a state of being that not only shapes familial and personal identities, but alters ways of seeing.
+Through visual interpretations of these ruptures and their impacts, the project seeks to acknowledge that grief is a state of being that not only shapes familial and personal identities but alters ways of seeing.